 Statement record will be sent to suspense if the supplier reference code on the statement record is not mapped to the adviser’s primary account.

-Revenue Writeback is greater than 100% of original amount
+Revenue writeback is greater than 100% of original amount

 Statement record will be sent to suspense if revenue writeback statement items are more than the original amount.